 - A minimum fee of $750.00

 - A felony conviction

 How to Defend an Aggravated DUI?

-The Aggravated DUI lawyers at Lerner and Rowe will work to get your case dismissed or get the charge reduced to a misdemeanor.
-If the charge is reduced to a misdemeanor you will be doing one day in jail instead of 4 months in prison.
+The aggravated DUI lawyers at Lerner and Rowe will work to get your case dismissed or the charge reduced to a misdemeanor.
+If reduced to a misdemeanor you will be doing one day in jail instead of 4 months in prison.
 As part of your defense, your DUI lawyer will explore the following issues:

 - The constitutionality of the stop of your vehicle

 - Whether the arresting officer(s) followed proper police procedure

 - Was the scientific testing in your case valid and reliable

 - Whether there were violations of your Miranda rights or right to counsel